anu3101/KeepNotes_JS/README.md

 # KeepNotes_JS
- This is a note making website using HTML and JavaScript
+ This is a note-making website using HTML and JavaScript